rsbondi/btc-node-pay/README.md

 ### Overview

-WIP - not a production ready library
+WIP - this should be usable, but not tested, testers welcome

 This is a simple class to receive bitcoin payments using xpub.
 Addresses are tracked and expired addresses are re-used.
 Defaults to sqlite but can be used with any db by providing